Freedom of Information Requests

 Will I be charged?

 We only charge for the provision of information where this is specifically allowed for under legislation or, to recover the costs of any photocopying, printing postage or other costs incurred in supplying the information.
+Charges are detailed in the Council's Fees and charges book.

 Most information requests will generally be processed free of charge.
 We do not normally charge for officer time spent answering your request, however we may charge if it would involve more than 18 hours work.
 In such cases we will contact you to inform you of this.